techiescamp/devops-tools/README.md

 * **[AWS CodeCommit](https://aws.amazon.com/codecommit/)** (Free & Paid): A fully-managed source control service that makes it easy for companies hosting their own repositories to collaborate on code in a secure and highly scalable ecosystem.
 * **[Azure Repos](https://azure.microsoft.com/en-us/services/devops/repos/)** (Free & Paid): Provides Git repositories or Team Foundation Version Control (TFVC) for source control of your code.
 * **[Google Cloud Source Repositories](https://cloud.google.com/source-repositories)** (Free & Paid): Fully-featured, scalable, private Git repositories hosted on Google Cloud.
+* * **[Gitea](https://cloud.google.com/source-repositories)** (opensource): It is a forge software package for hosting software development version control using Git as well as other collaborative features like bug tracking, code review, continuous integration, kanban boards, tickets, and wikis.
+It supports self-hosting but also provides a free public first-party instance

 ## Build Tools